 We recognise that there is already lots of great work happening to support mental health and wellbeing across Scotland and we would be very keen to add value by highlighting the efforts that your company and individuals within your organisation are undertaking to stay positive and get through this time.
 Sharing real life, tailored content provides a more impactful and memorable message which will resonate with individual audiences.
 Please contact us below if you would like to be featured in our campaign PR.

-If you’re scheduling to include information on the Clear Your Head campaign in your newsletter, e-zine or online, you can use some or all of the editorial text attached and include the image below.
+If you’re scheduling to include information on the Clear Your Head campaign in your newsletter, e-zine or online, you can use some or all of the editorial text attached and include one of the images below.

 We’d be grateful if you could also provide support via your social media channels.
 Here are a few examples of social media posts you can use to let people know about the campaign.
 We have added new social posts to complement our range of ads, these highlight worries about going out more and practical tips to feel calmer as restrictions begin to ease as well as posts on loneliness, missing people and intense emotions.

 We recommend embedding advert, images, and graphics from the campaign in your posts for the maximum impact.

 We have produced the following assets to complement advertising on TV and social media.